open-contracting/infrastructure/docs/guidance/contracts-to-projects.md

 * The [Project-Level Data Specification](../project/index.md) provides a common data structure for recording project-level information;

-* The [Open Contracting for Infrastructure - CoST Mapping](../cost/index.md) provides guidance on how to use OCDS data to populate project-level, and project:contracting data.
+* The [Open Contracting for Infrastructure - CoST Mapping](../cost/index.md) provides guidance on how to use OCDS data to populate project-level and contracting process summary data.